tasinhoque/qwizdom-frontend/README.md

 - Show subscriber count
 - Fix the time of publication (use package for formatting time if necessary, e.g. `moment`)
 - Show start and end date for quiz participation
-- [backend] Add end date for quiz

-## Quiz Operations

-- [backend] Whenever a user participates in a quiz, update the `totalParticipant` field in the quiz.
-- [backend] Whenever a user flip his subscription status, the `totalSubscribed` field in the quiz should be updated.
-- [backend] The post review route should update the `averageRating` field of the quiz.

 ## Profile

-- Fix bug: When user uploads a picture, it doesn't get saved.
 - Fix bug: In the published quizzes section, some quizzes are showing empty chips as categories.
 - Let the user edit or publish a draft quiz
 - Let the user delete his quiz
-- Remove the textfields in viewing mode (keep only text)
-- Remove the image upload button in viewing mode
 - Add fields
   - profession
   - bio